4 Klaus Thomsen

 Klaus: I mean just because we are from Denmark.
 All four of us that originally founded the company or the three of us actually … we had a fourth member when we founded the company.
 He was Swedish but moved to Copenhagen, and he left two years ago to move back to Sweden.
 But the three of us are from Denmark, and we feel at home here.
 Like Copenhagen is a fantastic city.
 At the time, it was just where we were.
 And now it's quite interesting to see that Copenhagen has become this like hub of gastronomical entrepreneurship globally which is amazing.
 That wasn't the case twelve years ago like we never really saw it coming.
 But I think that whole being part of that like the melting pot of Noma and Geranium and Relæ and all these places doing super interesting things in food.
 And then Mikkeller and To Øl, you know, exploding people's minds in beers.

 Silja: And I also think the whole farmers … What's the term?
-Ah from farm to table is sort of the same from seed or from farmers to cup in your way.
+Ah from farm to table is sort of the same from seed to cup in your way.

 Klaus: Yes, exactly.